bots8/nutgram-starter-kit/README.md

 - **app/**: This directory contains your bot application logic.
 You can organize your code in a way that makes sense to you.
 For example, you might have separate files for commands, middleware, and other features.

+- **app/Models/**: Using Doctrine ORM, you can locate your entity classes and mappings in this directory.

 - **library/**: This directory can be used to store any additional libraries or utilities your bot might need.
 You can organize this folder based on your project's specific requirements.

 - **.env.example**: This file serves as an example configuration file.
 It includes placeholders for environment variables that your application might need.
 Make a copy of this file as `.env` and fill in the actual values.